 I’ve read at least 1 review from someone who said their car was broken into while they were hiking at Gold Strike hot springs.
 The odds are low, but just leave the most important things either with you or at home.

-What to expect from hiking to Gold Strike hot springs (step by step tour):
+What to expect from hiking to Gold Strike hot springs:

 Reaching the trailhead to Gold Strike hot springs is very simple.
 Just enter it into your GPS (I’ve included the link to it).

-2) The first mile or so on Gold Strike hot springs trail is easy:
+The first mile on the Gold Strike hot springs trail is easy:

 You will mostly be walking over sand and some rocky areas.
 There will be some canyon walks and they are beautiful.
 Just keep in mind that the trail continues downward for 3 miles basically.

-3) Second mile on the trail is where you’ll come across the rope descents:
+Second mile on the trail is where you’ll find rope descents:

-5) You’ll come to the end of the trail once you reach the Colorado river (before turning back):
+The end of the trail is when you reach the Colorado river: